by Kayla Toh

 Changing the environment and getting out of the office to something fun and creative is a great mood booster.

-It’s a socialise, as well as work together towards common goals.
+It’s a time to socialise, as well as working together towards common goals.

 Team members spend more time together, which gives confidence to build trust and increases communication between people.
 You can even tailor an activity/exercise to develop on team skills such as communication.

 The roles within organisations are so varied that some employees may not work together often, or at all.
 It’s a great way to find out hidden potential and talents.